agetty(feed) - phpMan

 d Insert the current date.

-s Insert the system name, the name of the operating system.
+s Insert the system name (the name of the operating system).
 Same

-as `uname -s'.
-See also \S escape code.
+as 'uname -s'.
+See also the \S escape code.

 S or S{VARIABLE}

-/etc/issue distribution and release independent.
-Note that
+to keep /etc/issue distribution and release independent.
+Note

-\S{ANSI_COLOR} is converted to the real terminal escape
+that \S{ANSI_COLOR} is converted to the real terminal escape

 sequence.